go-outside-labs/story-protocol-takehome/literature_review/README.md

 * This paper introduces a design for **SimplePIR**, **the fastest single-server PIR scheme known to date**.

-* The security holds under a **Learning with Errors scheme** that requires no polynomial arithmetic or fast Fourier transforms.
+* The security is held under a **Learning with Errors scheme** that requires no polynomial arithmetic or fast Fourier transforms.
 Regev encryption gives a secret-key encryption scheme that is secure under the LWE assumption.

 * To answer a client’s query, the server performs fewer than **one 32-bit multiplication** and **one 32-bit addition** per **database byte**, achieving **10 GB/s/core server throughput**.

-* The first approach to **query a 1 GB database** demands the client to first download a **121 MB "hint" about the database contents**.
-Then ,the client can make any number of queries, each requiring **242 KB of communication**.
+* The first approach to **querying a 1 GB database** demands the client first to download a **121 MB "hint"** about the database contents**.
+Then, the client can make any number of queries, each requiring **242 KB of communication**.

 * The second approach **shrinks the hint to 16 MB**.
-Then, following queries demand **345 KB of communication**.
+Then, the following queries demand **345 KB of communication**.

 * Finally, the scheme is applied, together with a novel data structure for approximate set membership, to **private auditing in Certificate Transparency**.
 The results can be compared to Google Chrome’s current approach, with **16 MB of downloads per month, and 150 bytes per TLS connection**.